VanLeu22/GRC-Capstone/README.md

 |---------------|----------------------------------------------------------------------------------|------------------------------
 |Tier 4: Adaptive | There is an organization-wide approach to managing cybersecurity risks that uses risk-informed policies, processes, and procedures to address potential cybersecurity events.
 The relationship between cybersecurity risks and organizational objectives is clearly understood and considered when making decisions.
 Executives monitor cybersecurity risks in the same context as financial and other organizational risks.
 The organizational budget is based on an understanding of the current and predicted risk environment and risk tolerance.
 Business units implement executive vision and analyze system-level risks in the context of the organizational risk tolerances.
 Cybersecurity risk management is part of the organizational culture.
 It evolves from an awareness of previous activities and continuous awareness of activities on organizational systems and networks.
 The organization can quickly and efficiently account for changes to business/mission objectives in how risk is approached and communicated. | The organization adapts its cybersecurity practices based on previous and current cybersecurity activities, including lessons learned and predictive indicators.
 Through a process of continuous improvement that incorporates advanced cybersecurity technologies and practices, the organization actively adapts to a changing technological landscape and responds in a timely and effective manner to evolving, sophisticated threats.
 The organization uses real-time or near real-time information to understand and consistently act upon the cybersecurity risks associated with its suppliers and the products and services it acquires and uses.
 Cybersecurity information is constantly shared throughout the organization and with authorized third parties.

-At all times the question should be asked whether data is kept *Confidential*, its *Integrity* is upheld, and is readily *Available* and what risks and vulnerabilities present a danger to this ‘CIA Triad’.
+At all times the question should be asked whether data is kept *Confidential*, its *Integrity* is upheld, and is readily *Available* and what risks and vulnerabilities present a danger to this ‘[CIA Triad](https://www.nccoe.nist.gov/publication/1800-26/VolA/index.html)’.

 ![image](https://github.com/user-attachments/assets/5b8e35de-2c04-4de8-a82c-bb526a3f6f5c)
 ------
 <details close>
 <summary> <h3> Oscorp's Current status report (Click here)</h3> </summary>

-Current Oscorp cyber security team:
+**Current Oscorp cybersecurity team:**
 - Cyber security analyst: generalist, responds to cyber incidents as they come.
 Reports to Oscorp’s IT manager.
 - Network engineer: manages the firewalls.
 Reports to the Network Team Leader.
-- Cyber Security Consultant: your new role it Oscorp.
+- Cyber Security Consultant: your new role at Oscorp.
 You will initially report to the IT manager.

-Oscorp Current Cyber Security Controls:
+**Oscorp Current Cyber Security Controls:**
-- OrganisaDonal governance:
+- Organisational governance:
   - CEO has a clear business strategy for the business.
-However, roles and responsibiliDes for cyber security haven’t been defined.
+However, roles and responsibilities for cybersecurity haven’t been defined.
 They’re assigned to the IT team.
-There is no cyber security strategy.
+There is no cybersecurity strategy.

 - Asset Management:
   - The IT team has a spreadsheet with serial numbers of laptops.
   - The spreadsheet includes the model of each machine and details about the warranty.
-  - Oscorp uses MicrosoK Office365 and relies exclusively on SoKware-as-a- Service applicaDons.
+  - Oscorp uses Microsoft Office365 and relies exclusively on Software-as-a- Service applications.
-  - All data is in MicrosoK Azure cloud
+  - All data is in Microsoft Azure cloud
-  - The IT team uses a Secure OperaDng Environment (SOE) to image all their laptops with the latest Windows desktop version
+  - The IT team uses a Secure Operating Environment (SOE) to image all their laptops with the latest Windows desktop version

-- Business ConDnuity and Disaster Recovery:
+- Business Continuity and Disaster Recovery:
-  - The IT team conducts regular disaster recovery tesDng
+  - The IT team conducts regular disaster recovery testing
-  - The IT team has clear and documented business conDnuity plans
+  - The IT team has clear and documented business continuity plans
   - The IT team takes regular backups.
 Backups get tested periodically

 - Vulnerability management:
   - Oscorp have purchased Qualys vulnerability scanner.
   - The IT team uses Qualys on an ad-hoc basis.
   - There is no formal vulnerability management program in place.
-  - Large number of high and severe vulnerabiliDes reported by Qualys
+  - Large number of high and severe vulnerabilities reported by Qualys

 - Risk management:
-  - Oscorp has a risk team that performs financial risk acDviDes.
+  - Oscorp has a risk team that performs financial risk activities.
   - There is no technology or cyber risk process at Oscorp.

 - Third Party Risk Management: